MahmoudKKandil/todo-app/README.md

 Also, if you want to create a new dev-specific Docker image, then do the following, but replace DOCKERHUBACCOUNT with your own Docker Hub account and replace the #.#.# with the appropriate semver:

 `docker image build -t DOCKERHUBACCOUNT/getting-started:dev-latest -t DOCKERHUBACCOUNT/getting-started:dev-#.#.# -f Dockerfile-dev .`

+Finally, if you want a solid explanation of YAML files and Docker's specific syntax with YAML, look at:
+ - YAML_File_Example.yaml
+ - compose-dev-from-pub-imgs.yaml